Community Documentation

 Casting a Wider Net

-Casting a Wider Net is a community oral history project developed to collect and share the stories of Cape Verdean, Vietnamese, Puerto Rican, Mexican, and Central American members of the commercial fishing industry.
+Casting a Wider Net is a community oral history project developed to collect and share the stories of Cape Verdean, Vietnamese, Puerto Rican, Cuban, Guatemalan, and Salvadoran members of the commercial fishing industry.
 The project provided ethnographic training for 9 individuals from those communities who led the documentation effort, conducting 14 interviews in English, Spanish, Kriolu, and Vietnamese.
 The resulting photographs, recordings, and transcripts will become part of the FHC archive and the NOAA Voices web-based archive and are the basis of FHC’s upcoming gallery exhibit.
-The Center hopes that this pilot project will serve as a launchpad for future efforts to document the contributions of people of color in the fishing industry and will build local capacity for people to tell their own stories in their own words.
+The Center hopes that this pilot project will serve as a launchpad for future efforts to document the contributions of people of color in the fishing industry and will build local capacity for people to tell their own stories in their own language.

 Herstory